SAP-samples/teched2023-DA161/exercises/ex2/README.md

 ## Exercise 2.3 Create a threshold

-Objective: Welcome to the Thresholds panel.
+Objective: To be able to create thresholds based on ranges in our SAC story

 Estimated Time: 5 mins